pascalkienast/VibeCoding-Seminar-LMS/README.md

 ```sql
 update public.profiles set role = 'admin' where id = 'USER_UUID';
 ```

+- YouTube video embedding in news
+  - Admins can add YouTube URLs when creating/editing news at `/admin/news`
+  - Supports multiple URL formats: `youtube.com/watch?v=ID`, `youtu.be/ID`, or direct video IDs
+  - Videos are displayed as responsive embeds in news articles at `/news/[slug]`
+  - Setup: Run `add-youtube-to-news.sql` in Supabase SQL editor

 - File uploads for weeks
   - Admins can upload files to weeks at `/admin/weeks`